Level 3: Double-knitting Off The Grid

 Description: Knitting is so often just one row of stitches on top of another – and double-knitting doubly so.
 In the pursuit of more interesting shapes, sometimes you need to go … off the grid.
 In this workshop, you’ll learn a whole host of double-knit increases and decreases – you can use them for shaping later, but I prefer to use them to make colorwork that almost seems to be embroidered onto the fabric.
 If you combine this technique with double-knit cables, whole new worlds will open up before you.
 As with the other advanced workshops, you’ll also learn a really clean double-knit selvedge and a bind-off that mirrors the cast-on.

-Requirements: 2 highly-contrasting colors of plain yarn in the DK to worsted weight range and a pair of straight or circular needles in the proper size.
-Previous double-knitting experience required -- you should either have taken Alasdair’s Introduction to Double-Knitting workshop in person or started the Craftsy class, or have done some other double-knitting colorwork on your own or in another workshop.
-You should also be comfortable with some type of increase and decrease in single-sided knitting and be able to follow them in charts.
+Requirements: 2 solid colors (one light, one darker) of plain yarn in the DK to worsted weight range and a pair of straight or circular needles in the proper size.
+Previous experience in modern (two colors at once) double-knitting required — you should either have taken Alasdair’s Introduction to Double-Knitting workshop in person or started the Craftsy class, or have recently done some other double-knitting colorwork on your own or in another workshop.
+You should also be comfortable with some type of increase and decrease in single-layer knitting and be able to follow them in charts.